cssinjs/jss/docs/benefits.md

 1.  **Scoped selectors.**

     CSS has just one global namespace.
 Avoiding selector collisions in non-trivial applications is impossible.
 Naming conventions like BEM might help within one project, but will not when integrating third-party code.
-JSS generates unique class names by default when it compiles JSON representation to CSS.
+JSS generates unique class names by default when it compiles JavaScript styles representation to CSS.

 1.  **True rules isolation.**